Grantlab/bio3d/vignettes_devel/pca_vignette/Bio3D_pca.md

 What effect does setting the `fit=TRUE` option have in the RMSD calculation?
 What would the results indicate if you set `fit=FALSE` or disparaged this option?
-HINT Bio3D functions have various default options that will be used if the option is not explicitly specified by the user, see `help(rmsd)` for an example and note that the input options with an equals sign (e.g. `fit=FALSE`) have default values.
+HINT: Bio3D functions have various default options that will be used if the option is not explicitly specified by the user, see `help(rmsd)` for an example and note that the input options with an equals sign (e.g. `fit=FALSE`) have default values.
+<br><br>

 ### Exploring example data for the transducin heterotrimeric G Protein